armadaproject/armada/docs/production-install.md

 ```
 # Interacting with Armada

-Once you have Armada components running, you can interact with them via the command-line tool called `armadactl`.
+Once you have the Armada components running, you can interact with them via the command-line tool called `armadactl`.

 ## Setting up armadactl